vmchale/kempe/docs/manual.md

 `kc` cannot be used to produce executables.
 Rather, the Kempe compiler will produce `.o` files which contain functions.

+## Internals

+Kempe maintains its own stack and stores the pointer in `rbp`.

 # Examples